-The FEH activities and manoeuvres, listed in the Requirements column of Table 39 below, mirror the EPC test form and FTM items.
+The activities and manoeuvres, listed in FEH 36.4.6 table 48, mirror the EPC test form and FTM items.
 They are a paraphrase of the Part 61 MOS Schedule 6 for the EPC.

-These activities and manoeuvres, described in clause 3 of Schedule 6 of the Part 61 MOS and the EPC test form, must be assessed against a representative sample of the performance criteria applicable to the Element being assessed, taking into account the relevant competency standards prescribed in Schedule 2 of the MOS.
+These activities and manoeuvres, described in clause 3 of Schedule 6 of the Part 61 MOS and the EPC test form, must be assessed against a representative sample of the performance criteria applicable to the Element being assessed, taking into account the relevant competency standards prescribed in Schedule 2 of the Part 61 MOS.